dwyl/learn-temporal/README.md

 <!--
-You need to build a robust system but don't want to use Elixir/Erlang which has all of this either built-in or easily reachable e.g: https://github.com/safwank/ElixirRetry
+You need to build a robust system but don't want to use Elixir/Erlang which has all of this either built-in or easily reachable e.g: https://github.com/safwank/ElixirRetry -->
--->

 ## What?

-A workflow engine that
+A workflow engine that simplifies writing orchestration between various APIs/services.

 ## Who?

+If you are building a complex app that has many moving parts e.g: microservices, datastores & 3rd party / unreliable APIs, Temporal can greatly simplify this process.